babelcloud/android_world_benchmark/docs/blog_post.md

 We used Claude Code not just as a coding assistant, but as a fully capable reasoning agent with strong tool-use abilities.
 Claude’s ability to interpret natural language, plan multi-step actions, and adapt on the fly made it an excellent companion for GBOX MCP.

-In preliminary testing, Claude Code handled complete workflows through GBOX’s interface: opening apps, entering text, scrolling, taking screenshots, and even reasoning about visual feedback.
+In preliminary testing, Claude Code handled complete workflows through GBOX’s interface: opening apps, entering text, scrolling, taking screenshots, and reasoning about visual feedback.

-In our [demo](https://www.youtube.com/watch?v=Op3ZSVg-qg8), Claude autonomously compares prices for the Nintendo Switch 2 across eBay, Amazon, and Best Buy — launching each app, typing queries, navigating results, and reading prices — all without hardcoded logic or A11y support.
+In our [demo](https://www.youtube.com/watch?v=Op3ZSVg-qg8), Claude autonomously compares prices for the Nintendo Switch 2 across eBay, Amazon, and Best Buy, launching each app, typing queries, navigating results, and reading prices, all without hardcoded logic or A11y support.

 The takeaway was clear: with GBOX MCP providing the vision and control, and Claude Code supplying the reasoning and context, AI agents can now perform fully visual, multi-step mobile automation in a way that’s robust, generalizable, and remarkably human.